 Horler Avenue (off Parsley Road), Vaucluse

 Another picturesque spot in Vaucluse, Parsley Bay is a narrow inlet surrounded by caves and rocky overhangs.
 A wooden suspension footbridge crosses the bay, giving a focal point.
-Parsley Bay Reserve is a much-loved park for families as it offers an enclosed swimming area, picnic facilities, a playground, cafe and toilets.
-The bay is a great fishing spot for older children.
-A short bush track leads to a waterfall.
-Parking is available within a small car park on Horler Avenue (off Parsley Road).
+Parsley Bay Reserve is a much-loved park for families as it offers an enclosed swimming area, picnic facilities, a fantastic playground, cafe and toilets.
+There’s also a short bushwalk leading to a waterfall.
+And keep your eyes peeled for water dragons in summer.
+Parking is available in a small car park on Horler Avenue (off Parsley Road).

 Camp Cove Beach